-EO: Civil Engineering

-EP: Architecture

-GE: Mechanical Engineering

-GT: Economic and Social Sciences

-KO: Transportation Engineering and Vehicle Engineering

-TE: Natural Sciences

-VE: Chemical Technology and Biotechnology

-VI: Electrical Engineering and Informatics

-The 8th letter has an 'A' indicating a BSc level course, or an 'M' for an MSc level course.
+EO: Civil Engineering EP: Architecture GE: Mechanical Engineering GT: Economic and Social Sciences KO: Transportation Engineering and Vehicle Engineering TE: Natural Sciences VE: Chemical Technology and Biotechnology The 8th letter has an 'A' indicating a BSc level course, or an 'M' for an MSc level course.
 UW students must obtain permission to take MSc level courses before they can enroll.

-Courses with a 'mid-semester mark' for the requirement don't have a final exam and the final grade is comprised of mid-term exams, homework and any other work during the term.
-Courses with an 'exam' for the requirement have a comprehensive exam at the end of the term.
+Courses with a 'mid-semester mark' for the requirement don't have a final exam and the final grade is comprised of midterm exams, homework and any other work during the term.
+Students have until the end of the semester (not including the exam period) to pass their mid-term exams.
+The week following the end of the semester is known as 'repeat week' and one can re-take mid-terms to improve the scores.